Web-Ex-Machina/contao-utils/README.md

 Functionalities
 -------------------
- * Provide some utilies for develop Contao extensions
+ * Provide some utilities for develop Contao extensions
  * Class to execute commands
  * Class to generate strings
  * Extends Contao Query Builder